remysucre/sep/README.md

 4. To check if an equality follows from the axioms, follow the examples in `tests/test.rs` and add a test case.
 5. Run `cargo test --release` again to check if the equality holds.

+Note that expressions are in prefix (lisp) notation; pattern variables in a rewrite rule is prefixed with `?`.